Inotila/Wake-App/README.md

 ## Future Features

 ## Testing
-We test the prototype and found that everything is working to a level acceptable to do demo for collugues and conduct user research to make improvement for future versions.
+We tested the prototype and found that everything is working to a level acceptable to do demo for collugues to research and make improvements for future versions.
+By conducting user tests.

 ### User test
 Will be doen on next itteration.